 How much car insurance do I need in Tucson?

-Arizona state requires you to carry liability coverage of 25/50/15.
-You may need to have collision and comprehensive coverage as well if you have a car loan or lease your car.
-If you are able to, consider carrying more than the minimum liability — such as 100/300/50 — so that you will be better protected in the event of a serious accident.
+Arizona requires drivers to carry a minimum amount of car insurance.
+You may need to add collision and comprehensive coverage as well if you have a car loan or lease your car.
+If you are able to, you might want to consider carrying more than the minimum liability insurance required so that you will be better protected in the event of a serious accident.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: